 3. Explain your reasons

-Don't pack your suitcase without a word or ghost.
+Don't pack your suitcase without a word or ghost them.
 Tell your partner the truth, even if it is sometimes hard, not understanding causes great pain and will prevent them from moving forward.
 Indeed, we need to be able to understand where things went wrong in order to be able to rectify things in the future.

 4. Be clear

-Don't get hopes up about you changing your mind.
+Don't get their hopes up about you changing your mind.
 By letting doubt hang over you, you will prevent the other person from entering into a grieving process and turning the page on what you once had.
 Establishing the right distance is important, but be careful not to cut off everything instantly.

-You can offer to make time for your soon to be ex, for example, by allowing them to call you to ask questions.
-If you want to stay friends with your ex, leave no doors for a future reconciliation open, there can be no room for doubt, there's no turning back.
+You can offer to make time for your soon-to-be ex, for example, by allowing them to call you to ask questions.
+If you want to stay friends with them, leave no doors for a future reconciliation open, there can be no room for doubt.

 >>> Get the answer to; is crying often a bad thing?